Medically reviewed by Drugs.com. Last updated on Oct 13, 2021.

 1% to 10%: Ocular: Anisocoria, corneal punctate keratitis, corneal staining, corneal sensitivity decreased, eye pain, vision disturbances

-• Diabetes: Use with caution in patients with diabetes mellitus; may potentiate hypoglycemia and/or mask signs and symptoms.
+• Diabetes: Use with caution in patients with diabetes mellitus (especially labile diabetes); may potentiate hypoglycemia and/or mask signs and symptoms.

-• Myasthenia gravis: Use with caution in patients with myasthenia gravis.
+• Myasthenia gravis: Use with caution in patients with myasthenia gravis; may worsen disease or other myasthenic symptoms (diplopia, ptosis, and generalized weakness).

 Dosage form specific issues:

-• Ophthalmic: Systemic absorption and adverse effects may occur, including bradycardia and/or hypotension.
-Should not be used alone in angle-closure glaucoma (has no effect on pupillary constriction).
+• Appropriate use: Should not be used alone in angle-closure glaucoma (has no effect on pupillary constriction).
+Multidose vials have been associated with development of bacterial keratitis; avoid contamination.

 Adverse events were observed in some animal reproduction studies.
 The same adverse effects observed with systemic administration of beta-blockers may occur following ophthalmic use of carteolol.
 If ophthalmic agents are needed for the treatment of glaucoma during pregnancy, the minimum effective dose should be used in combination with punctal occlusion to decrease potential exposure to the fetus (Johnson 2001; Salim 2014; Samples 1988).